zookz/cordova-plugin-health/README.md

 * If you haven't configured the APIs correctly, particularly the OAuth requirements, you are likely to get 'User cancelled the dialog' as an error message, particularly this can happen if you mismatch the signing certificate and SHA-1 fingerprint.
 * You can use the Google Fitness API even if the user doesn't have Google Fit installed, but there has to be some other fitness app putting data into the Fitness API otherwise your queries will always be empty.
 See the [the original documentation](https://developers.google.com/fit/overview).
 * If you are planning to use [health data types](https://developers.google.com/android/reference/com/google/android/gms/fitness/data/HealthDataTypes) in Google Fit, be aware that you are always able to read them, but if you want write access [you need to ask permission to Google](https://developers.google.com/fit/android/data-types#restricted_data_types)
-* You can change which google services version this plugin uses by setting the `GMS_VERSION` variable in `config.xml`.
-By default it will use the version `16.0.1`.
-From version 15 [you don't have to use the same google services version](https://developers.google.com/android/guides/versioning) accross all your cordova plugins.
+* You can change which Google Play Services Fitness API version this plugin uses by setting the `FIT_API_VERSION` variable in `config.xml` and the version of the Auth API using `PLAY_AUTH_VERSION`.
+By default it will use version `19.0.0` for play-services-fitness and version `18.1.0` for play-services-auth.
+From version 15 of the Play Services [you don't have to use the same version](https://developers.google.com/android/guides/versioning) accross all your cordova plugins.
 You can track google services releases [here](https://developers.google.com/android/guides/releases).
+* This plugin supports AndroidX out of the box, you can configure your project to support it if you need to.
+You will need to [ctivate AndroidX](https://cordova.apache.org/announcements/2020/06/29/cordova-android-9.0.0.html) in the Android platform.

 ## Supported data types